 The 10,000’ square foot Bellamy Mansion is a work of art that represents 19th century architecture, and the outlying property features a collection of gardens that are lined with oyster shell paths, and which are shaded by more than 150-year-old magnolia trees.

-Constructed in 1770-1771, the Burgwin Wright House features an ornate Georgian manor house which is stocked with antiques, as well as surrounding gardens that boast an on-site orchard, seasonal blooms, and a modest kitchen garden.
+Constructed in 1770-1771, the Burgwin-Wright House Museum and Gardens features an ornate Georgian manor house which is stocked with antiques, as well as surrounding gardens that boast an on-site orchard, seasonal blooms, and a modest kitchen garden.

 Tips and Tricks for Exploring Wrightsville Beach’s Scenic Spots